CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/shell-access-and-data-transfer/putty.md

 We recommend you to download "**A Windows installer for everything except PuTTYtel**" with **Pageant** (SSH authentication agent) and **PuTTYgen** (PuTTY key generator) which is available [here][a].

 !!! note
+    "Pageant" is optional.

     "Change Password for Existing Private Key" is optional.

-    "Generate a New Public/Private key pair" is intended for users without Public/Private key in the initial email containing login credentials.

-    "Pageant" is optional.

 ## PuTTY - How to Connect to the IT4Innovations Cluster